Alien-Worlds/the-lore/README.md

 Add a bright pink zebra patterned elephant horse to the kavian planet to be their supreme leader

 create a furry car that will be used as the primary transport medium on Magor.

+### another change
+Design a new planet formed by merging the characteristics of the six distinct planets.